SimilarityMatrix#

 >>> jones = Bio.Align.substitution_matrices.load('JONES')

->>> matrix = SimilarityMatrix(jones.alphabet, jones)
+>>> matrix = SimilarityMatrix(jones, jones.alphabet, 'JONES')

-New in version 0.1.2.
+Added in version 0.1.2.

 Create a default amino-acid similarity matrix (BLOSUM62).